CharlMeyers/SimpleCalendar/README.md

 These files are used to authenticate against a Google account where your calendars you want to see lives on.

+#### Note

 This program requires font files to work.
 You can specify your own path to your font of choice by changing `FONT_REGULAR` and `FONT_BOLD` in [constants.py](constants.py).
-To guarantee the best possible text alignment download "Raleway Light and Bold" from [Google Fonts](https://fonts.google.com/specimen/Raleway) and put it in the same directory as the program.
+To guarantee the best possible text alignment download "**Raleway Light** and **Bold**" from [Google Fonts](https://fonts.google.com/specimen/Raleway) and put it in the same directory as the program.

+#### Note

+This works out of the box with [Waveshare 7.5inch e-ink](https://www.waveshare.com/7.5inch-e-paper-hat.htm), download the required [Python Library](https://www.waveshare.com/wiki/7.5inch_e-Paper_HAT) and copy `epd7in5.py` and `epdconfig.py` to the root folder of the project.
+To change the library to the one you need modify [screenInterface.py](screeninterface.py) with the library required for your display.

 ### Customization